 Storage of data

-We will keep your personal data only for the period necessary to enable us to fulfil the propose(s) for which we collected it, to comply with our legal obligations and/or whilst we maintain a legitimate interest in retaining it.
+We will keep your personal data only for the period necessary to enable us to fulfil the purpose(s) for which we collected it, to comply with our legal obligations and/or whilst we maintain a legitimate interest in retaining it.

 We do not routinely transfer your data outside of the UK or the European Economic Area.
 Where this is necessary, we ensure appropriate data protection measures are in place.